 fairly well established).
 As well, the type shows the bold style of Nicea rather than the fine style of Thessalonica.
 However, the beard on the better examples is short rather than forked, which would seem to rule

-out Theodore II, so the attribution to Theodore C-D (but at Arta rather than Thessalonica) still seems more likely.
+out Theodore II, so the attribution to Theodore C-D still seems more likely.

 (Note also that the distinctive diamond of dots on the reverse here is also found on the obverse of some examples of the scarce large-jewelled type S.2279 of Michael VIII - cf. Coin 42.2 in Bendall's